Al-Watan (Qatar)

-Al-Watan (الوطن meaning The Homeland) is a daily morning Arabic language political newspaper based in Doha, Qatar.
-The paper is one of the three Arabic newspapers in the country along with Al Raya and Al Sharq.
+Al-Watan (الوطن) is a pro-government Arabic-language daily political newspaper based in Doha, Qatar.
+It is one of the three leading Arabic-language newspapers in the country along with Al Raya and Al Sharq.

+Through its publisher, it is majority-owned by former Foreign Minister and Prime Minister Hamad bin Jassim Al Thani, a senior member of the Qatari royal family and a cousin of the emir.
+Qatar Tribune is Al-Watan's English-language sister newspaper.

 History and circulation

 Al-Watan was founded in 1995 and was the first newspaper to be launched in Qatar after the Emir, Sheikh Hamad bin Khalifa Al Thani, abolished press censorship.
-Its parent company is Dar Al Watan Printing, Publishing and Distribution Company WLL.
+Its parent company is Dar Al Watan Printing, Publishing and Distribution Company.
 With the publication of the daily the other leading Qatari Arabic paper Al Raya lost its one-third of its circulation.
 The 2008 circulation of the daily was 15,000.

-In 2020 the website Industry Arabic named Al-Watan as the fourth influential Arabic newspaper.
+In 2020, the website Industry Arabic named Al-Watan as the fourth most influential Arabic newspaper in the world.

 Ownership

-The former foreign minister, Hamad bin Jassim Al Thani, owns half of the newspaper.
+Former Foreign Minister and Prime Minister Hamad bin Jassim Al Thani, a senior member of the Qatari royal family and a cousin of the emir, owns half of the newspaper.
+Qatar Tribune is its English-language sister newspaper.